fullstackhouse/plasmic-utils/README.md

 ## Deployment

-Automated via Github Actions - the `main` branch gets deployed automatically.
+Automated via Github Actions.
+Whenever a commit appears on the `main` branch:

+- new version of the Plasmic host is deployed,
+- new version of the `@myevals/myevals-plasmic-utils` node.js package is published.